Stuart Butler, Senior Fellow, The Brookings Institution

 Dr. Schick came to the Maryland School of Public Policy from the Congressional Research Service, Library of Congress, where he served as a senior specialist.
 His professional history includes research positions at the Urban Institute and the Brookings Institution and teaching positions at Tufts University and Syracuse University.
 Schick's extensive list of publications includes Congress and Money: Spending, Taxing, and Budgeting (American Society for Public Administration, 1987), Making Economic Policy in Congress (American Enterprise Institute, 1984), The Capacity to Budget (1990), The Budget Puzzle (1993) and The Federal Budget: Politics, Policy, Process (1995).
 He is founding editor of the professional journal, Public Budgeting and Finance.
 Schick consults for many organizations at federal, state, and local levels.
 He directed a multinational study of budget practices in various industrialized countries and presently directs a study of the far-reaching reforms in the public sector in six countries: Australia, Britain, France, New Zealand, Sweden, and the United States.
 Among Schick's awards are the Guggenheim Fellowship and the American Society for Public Administration Waldo Prize.

-John Sides, Associate Professor of Political Science, George Washington University
+John Sides, Associate Professor of Political Science, Vanderbilt University

 Paul Van de Water, Senior Fellow, Center on Budget and Policy Priorities